objective-php/docs/03-configuration.rst

 ^^^^^^^^^^^^^

-A StackedValueDirective is pretty close to the SingleValue used with the COMBINE merge policy, but with a major difference: it's value **always** is an array, even if only one directive of that kind is imported into the Config object:
+A StackedValueDirective is pretty close to the SingleValue used with the COMBINE merge policy, but with a major difference: its value is **always** an array, even if only one directive of that kind is imported into the Config object:

 .. code-block:: php